If you’re wondering how to start a small online business in Texas, we’re here to help.

 This is what stumps most entrepreneurs when they start a small online business in Texas, but honestly, it shouldn’t.
 There are literally thousands of great business ideas scattered across the internet.

 You simply have to want to do them.
-Here’s a few small online business ideas to get you started.
+Here are a few small online business ideas to get you started.

 - Handmade Craft Retailer: Ever made something cool?
 Make it for others and sell it online.